Trishtubh (Vedic metre): Example

 The Avesta has a parallel stanza of 4x11 syllables with a caesura after the fourth syllable.

+Later use

 Trishtubh verses are also used in later literature, its archaic associations used to press home a "Vedic" character of the poetry.
 The Bhagavad Gita, while mostly composed in shloka (developed from the Vedic anushtubh) is interspersed with Trishtubhs.
 A particularly long section of Trishtubhs is chapter 11, verses 15-50.